Coronavirus strands Peruvian singer in Finnish Arctic

 But then came an email from his airline urging him to contact them to reschedule his return flight, scheduled for March 17.

-“The only thing I could do was to postpone my flight by two weeks, until the beginning of April, hoping that flight does not get canceled too,” he told Reuters.
+“The only thing I could do was to postpone my flight by two weeks, until the beginning of April, hoping that flight does not get cancelled too,” he told Reuters.

 Alarcon is staying at an apartment whose owner gave him a significant discount for his extended stay but has nevertheless spent all his travel budget.